HoEmpire/pedestrian_tracking_and_localizaiton/README.md

   - **similarity_test_threshold**: when updating the database, if the minimal distance score between the query image and gallery images is smaller than this value, we will not add this query image to the database (to maintain adequate differnce in the database of an object)
   - **same_id_threshold**: when querying the database, if the minimal distance score between the query image and gallery images is bigger than this value, we will consider this query image comes from a new object; Or else we consider it belongs to one of the objects in the database
-  - **batch_ratio**: in an image batch from an object, if the number of images assigned with the same id after re-identification, is bigger than the batch_ratio times the total number of images in this batch, we consider this object is the object already in the database.
+  - **batch_ratio**: in a image batch from a query object, if the number of images assigned with the same id after re-identification, is bigger than the batch_ratio times the total number of images in this batch, we consider this object is the object already in the database.
 Otherwise, we will take it as a new object.
   - **object_img_num**: the maximal number of images stored in the database for one object
   - **weights_path**: the path of the weights of the re-identification net
-  - **query_batch_size**: the batch size in query, larger GPU can process with larger batch size, and the larger batch size leads to higher efficency
+  - **query_batch_size**: the batch size in the query, larger GPU can process with larger batch size, and the larger batch size generally leads to higher efficiency (but you also need to consider the time of data transition between GPU and CPU).

 ### 3. Run